 Support from the Area Agency on Aging 1-B, Livingston County, the Livingston County United Way and the Diocese of Lansing addresses much of this shortfall, but $32.08 per day for each Be Our Guest participant must be made-up through fundraising efforts.
 Across the three senior-serving programs, this equaled a $102,590 gap to be filled through fundraising efforts.
 Thus, the gift from the Ralph C. Wilson, Jr. Foundation has a significant impact on these programs.

-The Ralph C. Wilson, Jr. Foundation, realizing how demanding and overwhelming the role of the caregiver can be in addition to rewarding, honors the caregiver by supporting community organizations that provide resources, respite, education and needed skills for the caregiver.
-We are thrilled to have been selected by the Ralph C. Wilson, Jr. Foundation as a grant recipient and look forward to their continuing partnership in assisting caregivers who are tasked with the 24/7 care of their loved one.
+Realizing how rewarding yet demanding the role of the caregiver can be, the Ralph C. Wilson Jr. Foundation honors the caregiver by supporting community organizations that provide resources, respite, education and needed skills for the caregiver.
+We are thrilled to have been selected by the Ralph C. Wilson, Jr. Foundation as a grant recipient and look forward to their continuing support in assisting caregivers who are tasked with the 24/7 care of their loved one.
 The grant strengthens LCCC’s ability to continue to be a valuable partner and asset to the caregiver and family members as they work to provide a stable, safe and comfortable living environment for the senior.

 As the number of caregivers for our aging population continues to grow tremendously, this 2-year grant provides LCCC with a significant amount of support in serving the caregivers of seniors in Livingston County.
 According to the Family Caregiver Alliance (FCA) a study done by the National Alliance for Caregiving and AARP (2015), over 34 million people in the U.S. have provided care to an adult 50 years of age or older.
 FCA also notes that those providing sole care can have a higher rate of negative mental health and physical health consequences.